A guide for the best activities in Malaga, Spain – The perfect 3 Day Malaga Itinerary

 Taste your way through cherimoyas and boquerones en vinagre – anchovies marinated in vinegar, a staple in Malagueñan cuisine – and wash it all down with a fresh smoothie or a cold glass of beer.

-Located near the Plaza Arriola, you’ll find lots of nice little cafes around to rest your feet after a morning of exploring Malaga’s most important fresh produce market. – Book here your cooking workshop and market visit in Malaga
+Located near the Plaza Arriola in the city centre, you’ll find lots of nice little cafes around to rest your feet after a morning of exploring Mercado Central de Atarazanas. – Book here your cooking workshop and market visit in Malaga

 Opening Times: Monday – Saturday 08:00 – 15:00